bbauska/HTML5-webdev/html-basics.md

 **3. Layout:**

 Once the browser knows which rules apply to an element it can begin to calculate how much space it takes up and where it is on screen.
-The web&apos;s layout model means that one element can affect others, for example the width of the `<body>` element typically affects its children&apos;s widths and so on all the way up and down the tree, so the process can be quite involved for the browser.
+The web&apos;s layout model means that one element can affect others, for example the width of the &lt;body&gt; element typically affects its children&apos;s widths and so on all the way up and down the tree, so the process can be quite involved for the browser.

 **4. Paint:**